jeet1995/stateless-autocomplete/README.md

         whitespaces are removed) and extraneous whitespaces between words in the string are removed.
         * An example, the word `bat` is added to `corpusMapArray[1]` along with its frequency of occurrence
    * `ResultsGenerator` class
-        * This class helps check for the correctness of the query through the `verifyQuery` method.
+        * This class helps check the correctness of the query through the `verifyQuery` method.
         * Examples of correct queries
             * *complete,b,9*
             * *cOmplete,    a, 901*